Kershaw loses for first time since May 21 as Giants beat Dodgers 2-1 | Federal News Network

 With the score 1-1, Austin Slater walked leading off the sixth and advanced on a wild pitch.
 Luis Matos walked and Slater took third when Thairo Estrada grounded into a forceout.

+Roberts let Kershaw start the sixth to get his mindset into pitching deeper into games.
+Robetrs said he “couldn’t have expected or wanted anything more.”

+“I thought he was throwing the baseball really well, and you just never know what you’re going to get in the postseason,” Roberts said.
+“Given where he was at, how he was throwing the baseball, I just thought it was the right decision.”

-NL West champion Los Angeles, preparing to host a Division Series opener on Oct.
-7, is attempting to reach 100 wins for the third straight year following the pandemic-shortened 2020 season.
+NL West champion Los Angeles is attempting to reach 100 wins for the third straight year following the pandemic-shortened 2020 season.

 Tristan Beck, a rookie making his third big league start, allowed Mookie Betts’ RBI single in the sixth.
 Betts’ 107 RBIs from the leadoff spot are the most since RBIs became an official statistic in 1920, one more than Ronald Acuña Jr.’s total for Atlanta this season.